btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 Suppose `x` is an object of type `A`.
 Then, `x.f(true)` will call the first overload, `x.f("test")` will call the second overload, etc.  We could also have overloads with different number of arguments, as per the example class above.

 In a scenario without overloading, we might distinguish methods by just their class and name.
 However, to make overloading work, we distinguish methods by the types of their arguments as well.
 For example, the first overload would be treated as something like "A.f(Bool)", or equivalently, after conversion to regular free functions, it is "f(A,Bool)".
 As another example, the third overload above would become "f(A,String,String)".
-This transformation is done in the first pass.
+This transformation is done during the first pass.

 In the second pass, when we actually encounter call expressions and call statements, we look at the list of actual argument types (some of which could be `null`), and find the list of matching function declarations (also considering null coercions where possible, since `null` can coerce to `String` or to any class type).
 If there is exactly one match, then the call is binded to that unique matching function.
 If there are no matches or multiple matches, then it is an error and the compiler reports the appropriate error.
 Error information is detailed, and will display the list of matching candidates and their locations in the source file.

-TODO: which file has overloading
+There is a test specially for overloading, called `test/overloading`.
+This test would have been run when you did `./test.sh` earlier.

 ### Name mangling
 A side effect of allowing method overloading is that we need to mangle function names in the IR3 code, in order to ensure that the function names are unique.
 We use a simple mangling scheme, separating the class name, method name, and parameters types by `%`.
 For ease of human consumption, the parameter types are separated from the method name by `%%%`.
 For example, `A.f(String, String)` is mangled as `%A%f%%%A%String%String` (note: the additional `A` is the implicit "this" parameter; it may be redundant but it makes it easier to understand the actual list of function parameters, and it does not cause any harm).

-In theory, this name mangling scheme would be able to support static methods too (i.e. those methods that do not take an implicit 'this' parameter.
+In theory, this name mangling scheme would be able to support static methods too (i.e. those methods that do not take an implicit 'this' parameter), although we do not have static methods in Jlite.

 The main function is exempt from name mangling, since it is required to be the only method in its class.